anmol-gh/Advent-Of-Code-2020/day1/readme.txt

-You do not need any external/built in python modules to run this code.
+You do not need any external/built in python modules to run my Day 1 solution.